3 Ways to Increase Workforce Productivity with Digital Strategy

-A Winning Corporate Culture is a Culture of Growth
+A Winning Strategy Falls Back on the Culture of Sales Growth

 Heidi Grant, Mary Slaughter and Andrea Derler from Neuroleadership Institute define a growth mindset as both the belief that skills and abilities can be improved and that developing your skills and abilities is the purpose of the work you do.
 A culture of growth is creating such an environment that is suitable for continuous improvement.
 By building a corporate ecosystem with a growth mindset, you drive your employees’ engagement and performance and, therefore, profits.
 Sounds good, right?